noah-rob7852/ListCompareTool/README.md

 -enm - Exclude non-matches.
 Yes/True for exclusion, No/False/dont use argument for including

+-on - Output name.
+String name for text file

 If you want to use more than one column from a csv (not as tested, but theoretically should still work), type the column names after the argument with commas (no spaces) separating the column names.